SophieBodek/SophieBodek.github.io/teaching.md

 - EARTH 100: Environment Earth – *Fall 2020, Spring 2021*

 ### Teaching Assistantships
-As a teaching assistant for five semesters, I have had the opportunity to work with students in a variety of learning environments, such as lecturing during weekly recitations, answering questions in an active learning classroom, or leading discussions in during weekly laboratory sections.
+As a teaching assistant for over five semesters, I have had the opportunity to work with students in a variety of learning environments, such as lecturing during weekly recitations, answering questions in an active learning classroom, or leading discussions in during weekly laboratory sections.
 Additionally, I have led students on local field trips to explore weathering and erosion, soil profiles, stratigraphy, and geomorphology of the White Clay Creek watershed for both Surficial Processes and introductory geology classes at the University of Delaware.

+**Courses Taught at Stanford University**
+- CEE 262E: Rivers, Streams, and Canals - *Spring 2024*

 **Courses Taught at the University of Delaware**
 - GEOL 203: Surficial Processes – *Spring 2020*